 Reducing or even eliminating turf can minimize water use and, at the same time, maximize the aesthetic valve of the landscape.

-Installing the most efficient irrigation management and delivery systems available can reduce your landscape irrigation water use by 50%

-Using a climate-appropriate plant palette and water features that utilize a recirculating system can create a beautiful waterconserving landscape.
+irrigation management and delivery systems available can reduce your landscape irrigation water use by 50% plant palette and water features that utilize a recirculating system can create a beautiful waterconserving landscape.